mjihaduddin00/Optimizing-An-ML-Pipeline-In-Azure/README.md

 4) Save Trained Optimized Model

 Having implemented Logistic Regressional for our model in this binary classification problem with the aid of the HyperDrive tool to choose the best hyperparameter values from the parameter search space we can view the logistic (sigmoidal) function at work that leads to the estimations between the dependent/target variable and one or more independent variables.
 In the screenshots section, it can be viewed which HyperDrive Run gave the best results.
+For further clarification, the parameters being used in this model are the following:

+- Inverse of Regularization Strength (parser.add_argument('--C', type=float, default=1.0, help="Inverse of regularization strength.
+Smaller values cause stronger regularization"))
+- Maximum Number of Iterations to Converge (parser.add_argument('--max_iter', type=int, default=100, help="Maximum number of iterations to converge"))

 ## Parameter Sampler